Plaster: Safety issues

 The chemical reaction that occurs when plaster is mixed with water is exothermic.
-When plaster sets, it can reach temperatures of more than 60 °C and, in large volumes, can burn the skin.
-In January 2007, a secondary school student in Lincolnshire, England sustained third-degree burns after encasing her hands in a bucket of plaster as part of a school art project.
+When plaster sets, it can reach temperatures of more than 60 C and, in large volumes, can burn the skin.
+In January 2007, a secondary school student in Lincolnshire, England sustained third-degree burns after encasing her hands in a bucket of plaster as part of a school art project, and most of her fingers and her thumbs required amputation.
+Plaster of paris generally has explicit warnings not to make castings in this way on the container and product labeling.

-Plaster that contains powdered silica or asbestos presents health hazards if inhaled repeatedly.
+Plaster that contains powdered silica or asbestos presents health hazards if inhaled.
 Asbestos is a known irritant when inhaled and can cause cancer, especially in people who smoke, and inhalation can also cause asbestosis.
-Inhaled silica can cause silicosis and (in very rare cases) can encourage the development of cancer.
-Persons working regularly with plaster containing these additives should take precautions to avoid inhaling powdered plaster, cured or uncured.
+Inhaled silica can cause silicosis and (in rare cases) can encourage the development of cancer.

-People can be exposed to plaster of Paris in the workplace by breathing it in, swallowing it, skin contact, and eye contact.
-The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for plaster of Paris exposure in the workplace as 15 mg/m^{3} total exposure and 5 mg/m^{3} respiratory exposure over an 8-hour workday.
-The National Institute for Occupational Safety and Health (NIOSH) has set a Recommended exposure limit (REL) of 10 mg/m^{3} total exposure and 5 mg/m^{3} respiratory exposure over an 8-hour workday.
+People can be exposed to plaster of Paris in the workplace by inhaling or swallowing it, and by skin and eye contact.
+The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for plaster of Paris exposure in the workplace as 15 mg/m^{3} total exposure, and 5 mg/m^{3} respiratory exposure over an 8-hour workday.
+The National Institute for Occupational Safety and Health (NIOSH) has set a Recommended exposure limit (REL) of 10 mg/m^{3} total exposure, and 5 mg/m^{3} respiratory exposure over an 8-hour workday.